gaffe23/gaffe-ota2/advanced-risqué-machine/README.md

 	$ wc test
 	  11  123 5640 test

 It's probably not a coincidence that the program XORs 5641 bytes of data together, and then later on gives us 5640 bytes of hex-encoded output.
-However, it's not at all clear what's happening between the XOR operations and the actual output, so we have to dig deeper in order to find out what's happening there.
+However, it's not at all clear what's happening in between the XOR operations and the actual output, so we're going to have to dig deeper in order to find out what's happening there.